bseltz-cohesity/scripts/sql/restoreSQLv2/README.md

 ## Point in Time Parameters

 * -logTime: Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
-* -latest: Replay the logs to the latest log backup date
 * -noStop: Replay the logs to the last transaction available

 ## Recovery Option Parameters